+- 1. Staff Link Tree (CAN WE ADD LINK HERE?)

+- 2. Section 'Cause for Concern'

+- 3. Complete the form with as much detail as possible.

+4. As advised above, record only what has actually happened or has been said must be recorded WITHOUT your opinion.

+5. Once you are happy all relevant information has been recorded click 'SUBMIT'.
-- 1. Go to Wigan Youth Zone's website - 2.
-Type in the search bar 'Share a concern' - 3.
-Click the word search a concern (twice) until the online C4C form appears. - 4.
-Complete the form with as much detail as possible. - 5.
-As advised above, record only what has actually happened or has been said must be recorded WITHOUT your opinion. - 6.
-Once you are happy all relevant information has been recorded click 'SUBMIT'. - 7.
-In the event that you need to log a concern which involves a non-member or adult in the community... please log the concern under Salesforce profile 'Safeguarding Incident'.
-(First name "Safeguarding" and surname "Incident").

-8. In the event that an incident involves more than one member, please submit a form for the main member involved but you MUST log the name and details of the other members involved in the additional comments section on the form.

-- 9. ALWAYS inform the Duty manager on session that you are a completing a C4C and share concerns (most DM's are members of the safeguarding team but if they are not the DM on shift they will still need to be aware of incidents/concerns). - 10.
+- 6. In the event that you need to log a concern which involves a non-member or adult in the community... please log the concern under Salesforce profile 'Safeguarding Incident'.
+(First name "Safeguarding" and surname "Incident"). - 7.
+In the event that an incident involves more than one member, please submit a form for the main member involved but you MUST log the name and details of the other members involved in the additional comments section on the form. - 8.
+ALWAYS inform the Duty manager on session that you are a completing a C4C and share concerns (most DM's are members of the safeguarding team but if they are not the DM on shift they will still need to be aware of incidents/concerns). - 9.
 If you are completing a C4C form whilst working from home you MUST ensure that no family members or third parties are around who can view or access sensitive information relating to members.